First published June 7, 2023. Last updated April 13, 2025 for editorial improvements.

 - In a small saucepan, boil apple cider vinegar, sugar, salt, mustard seeds, and peppercorn.

-- Divide the hot brine equally between the pint jars, and top with water.
+- Divide the hot brine equally between the pint jars, and top with water as needed to fill.

 - Let the pickling liquid cool.
 Store okra pickles in the refrigerator for three days before eating.